oasysai/oasysdb/readme.md

 ## Quickstart

-To put it simply, these are the primary steps to get started with OasysDB:
+To put it simply, these are the primary steps to get started with OasysDB: Setting values, creating a graph, and querying the graph.

-1. Set a value.
-2. Create a graph.
-3. Query the graph.

-### Set a value
+### Setting a value

 ```
 POST /values/<key>